queicherius/gw2api-client/docs/endpoints.md

 - **Authenticated:** Yes
 - **Localized:** No
 - **Cache time:** 5 minutes
-- **This endpoint exposes the following methods:**
+- **This endpoint additionally exposes the following methods:**
-  - `since(:logId)` - Guild log with only entries that are newer than the given log id
+  - `since(:logId)` - Only get entries that are newer than the given log id

 <sup>[↑ Back to the overview](#available-endpoints)</sup>